slebok/slebok/stories/prolog-fj-tapl/main.md

 ### Summary

-The translation of the evaluation rules to Prolog is mostly trivial, especially given that the original evaluation procedure assumes an SLD-like semantics.
+The translation of the evaluation rules to Prolog is mostly straightforward, especially given that the original evaluation procedure assumes an SLD resolution like approach.
 The helper predicates make some of the implicitness in the original notation explicit.
+The distinction of values and terms is made explicit. @Ralf%CHECKME: Unclear to me whether terms and values are sufficiently separated in the original capture.

 ## Typing